System Design Space

 Geo-locality and auto-rebalancing

-Data model and transaction contour
+Data model and transaction path

 CockroachDB data model: ranges, replicas, transactions